-4.11 Cluster splitting
+4.12 Cluster splitting

-In order to reduce spatial redundancy of data in the atlas, irregularly-shaped clusters (e.g. large yellow cluster in Figure 10) are split.
-Each cluster is split into two smaller clusters if the total area of bounding boxes of two new resulting clusters is smaller than the area of bounding box of the initial cluster by at least 10%.
+In order to reduce spatial redundancy of data in the atlas, irregularly-shaped clusters (e.g. large yellow cluster in Figure 14) are split.
+Each cluster is split into two smaller clusters if the total area of bounding boxes of two new resulting clusters is smaller than the area of bounding box of the initial cluster by a threshold.
 In order to decide how to split a cluster, the total area of bounding boxes of two sub clusters is minimized.
 The split is done along a line that is parallel to the shorter side of the cluster's bounding box.
 This approach allows to divide an L-shaped cluster.

 For other cluster shapes (e.g. C-shape), this approach does not split the cluster.
-Therefore, an additional cluster splitting is performed.
-Within the entire bounding box of the cluster, the number of Alignment×Alignment (cf. section 4.12) blocks that contain pixels belonging to the cluster is calculated.
+Therefore, an additional cluster splitting is performed recursively (Figure 16).
+Within the entire bounding box of the cluster, the number of blocks (cf. section 4.13) that contain pixels belonging to the cluster is calculated.
 This number is divided by the total number of blocks within the analyzed bounding box.
-If that ratio is smaller than 0.3, the cluster is split in half.
+If that ratio is less than a threshold, the cluster is split in half.
 Splitting of C-shaped cluster usually results in two L-shaped clusters.